pola-rs/polars-book/docs/getting-started/expressions.md

 )
 ```

-### Groupby
+### Group by

-We will create a new `DataFrame` for the Groupby functionality.
-This new `DataFrame` will include several 'groups' that we want to groupby.
+We will create a new `DataFrame` for the Group by functionality.
+This new `DataFrame` will include several 'groups' that we want to group by.

 {{code_block('getting-started/expressions','dataframe2',['DataFrame'])}}